 III.
 Team/Group Incentive Plans:-

 Firms increasingly rely on teams to manage their work.
 They therefore need incentive plans that encourage teamwork & focus team members attention on performance.
 A Team incentive plan “ Is a plan in which a production standard is set for a specific work group, & its members are paid incentives if the group exceeds the production standard”.
+OR Compensation plans where all team members receive an incentive bonus payment when production or service standards are met or exceeded.

 E.g. Grinding & Welding works in the electrical industry, New-product development team, Assembly teams assemble cars etc.